stephane-vanraes/svelte-multitoneimage/README.md

-# Svelte Duotone Image
+# Svelte Multitone Image

-A simple image renderer to apply duotone effects for svelte.
+A simple image renderer to apply multitone effects for svelte.

 ## Basic usage